Hit parade: Record set for most HRs in 1 month

 Fans of goin' yard have been treated well this month.

-Toronto Blue Jays first baseman Justin Smoak's dinger in Friday's game against the Boston Red Sox set the record for the most home runs in a month in Major League Baseball history.
+Toronto Blue Jays first baseman Justin Smoak's dinger in Friday night's game against the Boston Red Sox set the record for the most home runs in a month in Major League Baseball history.

-Smoak's home run was the 1,070th MLB home run in June, breaking the previous mark set in May 2000.
+Smoak's home run was the 1,070th across the majors in June, breaking the previous mark set in May 2000.

-The month record was tied earlier Friday, when San Francisco Giants outfielder Denard Span hit a leadoff home run against the Pittsburgh Pirates.
+The month record was tied earlier Friday night, when San Francisco Giants outfielder Denard Span hit a leadoff home run against the Pittsburgh Pirates.

-Span's alsowas the 35th leadoff homer this month, which now is four more than any month in MLB history (31 in May 2016), according to ESPN's Stats & Information research.
+Span's also was the 35th leadoff homer this month, which now is four more than any month in MLB history (31 in May 2016), according to ESPN's Stats & Information.

 The Dodgers and New York Mets each have an MLB-best 50 homers in June -- the first time ever that two National League teams have hit 50 homers in the same month.